pierstitus/klondiff/README.md

 For `git format-patch` you'd want to disable color, which is not implemented yet.

-## Why the name Klondike?
+## Why the name Klondike diff?

-[Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)) is a version of Patience, and brings the gold to the surface in diffs with many junk changes.
+[Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)) is a version of the game Patience, after which the Patience diff algorithm is named.
+Klondike diff brings the gold to the surface in diffs with many junk changes.

 Piers Titus van der Torren